jasonshyang/jasonshyang.github.io/_posts/2025-02-01-build-a-concurrent-task-runner.md

 }
 ```

-Here I choose to use dynamic dispatch on `task` for the following reasons:
+I choose to use dynamic dispatch on `task` for the following reasons:
-- the `Runner` only instantiates the `Runnable` tasks at the beginning, considering we are interested in running these tasks repeatedly over a long period of time, the overhead of dynamic dispatch is amortized to be fairly minimum
+- the `Runner` only instantiates the `Runnable` tasks at the beginning, considering we are interested in running these tasks repeatedly over a long period of time, the overhead of dynamic dispatch is amortized to be very minimum
 - if we use generics here, given each `Worker` will have its own task, we will increase the binary size (as Rust will need to implement concrete `Worker` for each generics) for very minimum performance gain

 The `Worker` struct provides a `run()` method to orchestrates the task execution.